Murder of Raja Raghuvanshi: Discovery of Sonam Raghuvanshi

 On 9 June 2025, the Meghalaya Police arrested Sonam Raghuvanshi, the wife of the deceased Raja Raghuvanshi, on charges of conspiracy to murder.
 Authorities alleged that Sonam orchestrated her husband's killing by hiring three contract killers during their honeymoon in Meghalaya.
 Investigations revealed that one of the alleged conspirators, Raj Singh Kushwaha, was reportedly Sonam's lover and worked at her brother’s firm in Madhya Pradesh.
 The police recovered CCTV footage, mobile records, and witness accounts, including that of a local guide who claimed to have seen the couple accompanied by three unidentified men shortly before Raja’s disappearance.
 Sonam was apprehended in Ghazipur, Uttar Pradesh, after remaining missing for over two weeks, and was later transferred to Meghalaya for custodial interrogation.
 The case attracted national media attention, prompting responses from both families: Raja’s mother demanded capital punishment for those involved, while Sonam’s father rejected the police’s narrative and called for a CBI investigation.
 Four individuals have been arrested in connection with the case, while a fifth suspect remains at large.

 Reaction

-Chum Darang reacted about Raja's murder and how Northeast Indians faced discrimination.
+Chum Darang commented on Raja's murder and how Northeast Indians faced discrimination.

+The case was featured in an episode of the 2026 ZEE5 true crime series Honeymoon Se Hatya.